 I know it’s easier said than done, but you need to try to avoid the fear of missing out.
 It’s essential as a WAHM.

 When you give in because of the fear, your plans are waylaid.
 You can overspend one month, and you need to find where that money needs to come from to replace what you’ve just spent.

 It could mean another part of your business doesn’t get the money it was supposed to.
-This could be in marketing or it may be that you can’t utilize your VA as much as you’d like.
+This could be in marketing (if you know where to buy SEO services) or it may be that you can’t utilize your VA as much as you’d like.
 You need to sacrifice somewhere for the impulsive purchase.

 What about when it’s an event?
 You go to the event instead of getting the work done you were supposed to.
 Has it helped your work or life in anyway?
 In some cases, you realize that it would have been better to stay home and do the work instead.

 How to fight against the fear of missing out